towardsthecloud/aws-cdk-python-starter-kit/README.md

 In such cases, adopting a more sophisticated AWS CDK project organization becomes critical.
 This ensures not only the ease of extensibility but also the smooth deployment of each component, thereby supporting a more robust development lifecycle and facilitating greater operational efficiency.

 To cater to these advanced needs, your AWS CDK project should adopt a modular structure.
-This is where the **AWS CDK Python Starterkit** shines ✨.
+This is where the **AWS CDK Python Starter Kit** shines ✨.

 Here’s a closer look at how this structure enhances maintainability and scalability: